 The ways by which whey protein promotes muscle/strength gain include: 1.
 Building blocks: It provides protein and amino acids, which serve as building blocks for increased muscle growth.
 2. Hormones: It increases the release of anabolic hormones that can stimulate muscle growth, such as insulin (12).
 3. Leucine: It’s high in the amino acid leucine, which is known to stimulate muscle protein synthesis at the molecular and genetic level (13, 14).
 4. Fast absorption: Whey protein is absorbed and utilized very quickly compared to other types of protein (15).

-“Taking creatine can be useful for boosting production of energy in the form of adenosine triphosphate (ATP).
+"Creatine monohydrate is a small peptide that is made up of amino acids (the “building blocks of protein”).
+It is formed in the liver, pancreas and kidneys, mostly with the help of the amino acids called glycine, arginine and methionine."
+"Taking creatine can be useful for boosting production of energy in the form of adenosine triphosphate (ATP).
 ATP is sometimes referred to as the “molecular currency” of the body, since it helps store and transport chemical energy within cells.
 ATP is needed for cellular functions and is the source of fuel for our muscles — especially when they are working hard, such as during exercise.
 (4) When we eat foods we acquire a mix of macronutrients (carbohydrates, fats and proteins) that are used to produce ATP, and creatine helps this process by donating a phosphate group that helps with ATP creation."

-“BCAAs are the essential amino acids leucine, isoleucine and valine, which comprise around 35% of your body’s muscle protein.
+BCAAs "BCAAs are the essential amino acids leucine, isoleucine and valine, which comprise around 35% of your body’s muscle protein.
 They’re “essential” because your body doesn’t make them on its own—you have to get them from food and workout supplements.
 Like other amino acids, they’re the building blocks of protein.
 But these particular aminos may also help preserve muscle glycogen stores, which fuel your muscles and minimize protein breakdown during exercise. "